 What I have a tough time condoning is participating in kids getting gobs of candy.
-According to a TIME article, published a few years ago, “Now that’s Creepy: Americans Will Blow 7 Billion On Halloween” the National Retail Federation indicates that of the almost 7 billion dollars that will be spent for Halloween, 2 billion of it will be on candy.
-Do you think that number has risen since that article published?
-I would bet yes.
+According to a 2011 TIME article, “Now that’s Creepy: Americans Will Blow 7 Billion On Halloween” the National Retail Federation indicates that of the almost 7 billion dollars that will be spent for Halloween, 2 billion of it will be on candy.
+What do you think that number is in 2018?
+2.6 billion.

-Recently, there was a bit of ink about how kids are starting to agree that they eat too much candy around this holiday.
+And there is more recent talk about how kids are starting to agree that they eat too much candy around this holiday.
 What would they like instead?
 A gift – like a video game.
 So they want Halloween to become more of a gift giving holiday?
 Sounds like wanting Christmas #2 – or a “Creepy Christmas” to me!
 I won’t be in on that either.

 To the childfree out there, how do you do Halloween when it comes to the trick-or-treaters and why?